 Sifu Brian Hester started his martial arts training in 1981 at 16 years of age at a Shoalin Kempo Karate school in San Diego, CA. After training with this school for 4 years the desire to study more traditional arts weighed heavily on his mind.

 After attaining a Black Belt level with this school Sifu Brian pursued the art of Wing Chun under a high level student of Augustine Fong in San Diego.
-Over the next three years after attaining many of the advanced techniques under this instructor Sifu Brian moved to New England where he started a family.
+Over the next four years after attaining many of the advanced techniques under this instructor Sifu Brian moved to New England where he started a family.
 Continuing to pursue his martial arts path, Sifu Brian started training with a variety of martial arts such as Philipino Modern Arnis, JKD, Uechi-Ryu Karate and Small Circle Jujitsu.
 It was a desire at this time to cross train with other Martial Arts in order to give Sifu Brian a diverse Martial Arts back ground.

-After returning to the Orange County area in the late 1990′s Sifu Brian continued training with Philipino Modern Arnis for the next few years and then decided to again pursue with Wing Chun.
+After returning to the Orange County area in the late 1990′s Sifu Brian continued training with Philipino Modern Arnis for the next few years and then decided to again pursue Wing Chun.
 After searching for the right teacher and lineage, Sifu Brian made the decision to train under the direction of Sifu Gary Lam and is still currently a direct student.

 Sil Lim Tao(Little Idea)